rmcwhae/russellmcwhae.ca/content/journal/minimize-cell-phone.md

 ---
-title: How to Minimize Your Cell-phone Bill
+title: How to Minimize Your Phone Bill
 description: Use less cellular data to both save money and become less attached to your phone.
 author: Russell McWhae
 date: 2019-10-28